Ikawa Lab/Bioinformatics Center Department of Experimental Genome Research

 In the “post-genome project era,” genetically modified animals play a key role in basic molecular biological investigations and act as models of human disease.
 Our laboratory studies the mechanisms underlying mammalian reproductive systems through genetic manipulation of animal models.

-Our laboratory focuses to mechanistically study the mammalian reproduction system in vivo using gene-manipulated animals.
-We were the first laboratory in the world to produce genetically modified mice that express a green fluorescent protein (GFP) throughout the body (Fig. 1).
+Our laboratory focuses on mechanistically studying the mammalian reproduction system in vivo using gene-manipulated animals.
+We were the first laboratory in the world to produce genetically modified mice that express a green fluorescent protein (GFP) throughout the body (Figure 1, FEBS Lett 1997).
+These green fluorescent mice are useful for many types of research projects.
+Indeed, we used these animals to label sperm with a fluorescent protein and visualized the fertilization process (Figure 1, Exp Anim 2010)

-We introduced the cutting edge CRISPR/Cas9 system and have been improving the technology (SciRep.
-2013, 2016; Science 2018).
-By utilizing the system, we have recently elucidated the lumicrine system; testis derived NELL2 go through the male reproductive tract's luminal space and triggers differentiation of epididymal epithelial cells through ROS1 receptor kinase.
-Then, activated epididymal cells secrets OVCH2 protease that modulate sperm fertilizing ability by trimming sperm membrane ADAM3 protein (Publication 3).
-We also found that sperm calcineurin (PPP3CC/PPP3R2) is essential for sperm motility and male fertility (publication 6).
-Inhibiting sperm calcineurin may lead to the development of a reversible male contraceptive.
+We introduced the cutting-edge CRISPR/Cas9 system and have been improving the technology (SciRep 2013, 2016; Science 2018).
+By utilizing the system, we have elucidated the lumicrine system; testis-derived NELL2 goes through the male reproductive tract's luminal space and triggers differentiation of epididymal epithelial cells through ROS1 receptor kinase.
+Then, activated epididymal cells secrete OVCH2 protease that modulates sperm fertilizing ability by trimming sperm membrane ADAM3 protein (Science 2020).
+We also found that sperm calcineurin (PPP3CC/PPP3R2) is essential for sperm motility and male fertility (Figure 2, Science 2015).
+Inhibiting these pathways may lead to the development of a reversible male contraceptive (Andrology 2025).

-More recently, besides IZUMO1 (Nature 2005), we found novel sperm proteins essential for the sperm-oocyte fusion process (Publications 4 and 5).
+More recently, besides IZUMO1 (Nature 2005), we found novel sperm proteins essential for the sperm-oocyte fusion process (PNAS 2021, 2022, 2023, Cell 2024).
 Our laboratory will continue elucidating the mammalian fertilization mechanism.

 Development of new technologies for producing genetically modified animals

-We are also developing new reproductive research tools and assisted reproductive technologies using various viral vectors and tissue culture chips.
+We are also developing new reproductive research tools and assisted reproductive technologies using various viral vectors and tissue culture devices.

-For example, we have successfully developed a mouse model of preeclampsia by genetically modifying only the placenta using a lentiviral vector.
+For example, we have successfully developed a mouse model of preeclampsia by genetically modifying only the placenta using a lentiviral vector (Figure 3, Nat Technol 2007).
 Recently, we have also been conducting research utilizing the advantage of transient gene expression by using adenoviral vectors and LNP (Lipid NanoParticle).
-Additionally, by combining gas-permeable membranes and porous membranes to culture testes, we have successfully reproduced and observed spermatogenesis in vitro.
-Recently, we have also reproduced the implantation in vitro.
+Additionally, by combining gas-permeable membranes and porous membranes to culture testes, we have successfully reproduced and observed spermatogenesis in vitro (Sci Rep 2025).
+We have also reproduced the implantation in vitro (Nat Commun 2025).
 By combining these techniques, we aim to elucidate mechanisms of reproduction and develop assisted reproductive technologies.

 Our laboratory and the Animal Resource Center for Infectious Diseases support services such as the generation of genetically modified animals, in vitro fertilization, and cryopreservation of mouse strains.